rails4/Internship-calendar-API/README.md

 If fails when there is no event: return `404 'message' => 'Expected event with given id is not found!'`.

-If fails when : return `401 'message' => 'Don't have rights to show this event'`
+If fails when user has no rights to see event: return `403 'message' => 'Forbidden'`

 ## Delete event